teholm/aws-well-architected-labs/Operations/100_Inventory_and_Patch_Mgmt/Lab_Guide.md

 ### 4.4 Scan Your Instances with AWS-RunPatchBaseline via Run Command

-1. Under **Instances and Nodes** in the AWS Systems Manager navigation bar, choose **Run Command**.
+1. In **AWS Systems Manager** under the navigation bar **Instances and Nodes**, choose **Run Command**.
 In the Run Command dashboard, you will see previously executed commands including the execution of AWS-RefreshAssociation, which was performed when you set up inventory.
 1. (Optional) choose a Command ID from the list and examine the record of the command execution.
 1. Choose **Run Command** in the top right of the window.
 1. In the **Run a command** window, under **Command document**: